 Level Marks Explanation 1 1-2 The consequence is described simply or very generally.
-The information about the consequence is general and shows limited knowledge and understanding of the consequences of the building of the Berlin Wall in 1961.
-2 3-4 Features of the creation of the Soviet satellite states in Eastern Europe between 1945 and 1948 are analysed to explain a consequence.
-Specific information is included to support the explanation of the consequence, showing good knowledge and understanding of the consequences of the building of the Berlin Wall in 1961.
+The information about the consequence is general and shows limited knowledge and understanding of a consequence of the building of the Berlin Wall in 1961.
+2 3-4 Features of the building of the Berlin Wall in 1961 are analysed to explain a consequence.
+Specific information is included to support the explanation of the consequence, showing good knowledge and understanding of a consequence of the building of the Berlin Wall in 1961.

-Relevant points that could be included:
+• It appears that the Berlin Wall was a propaganda victory for the West, because fencing in East Berliners was seen as a sign that the Soviet system had failed.

-- Many Berlin families were now divided and wouldn't see each other until the wall came down in 1989. - In 1963, US President John F. Kennedy visited West Berlin.
-Approximately 1.5 million West Berliners lined the streets to greet Kennedy.
-Kennedy made a speech criticising the building of the wall and the communist system in general. - It appears that the Berlin Wall was a propaganda victory for the West, because enclosing East Berliners in was seen as a sign that the Soviet system had failed. - Write a narrative account analysing the key developments in relations between the USA and the USSR between 1945 and 1949.
+2 Write a narrative account analysing the key developments in relations between the USA and the USSR between 1945 and 1949.
+(8)